Ehrhart quasi-polynomials of almost integral polytopes: Discussions and further problems

-Almost integral zonotopes are not the only examples of polytopes which Ehrhart quasi-polynomials satisfy $\GCD$-property.
-Indeed, some interesting rational polytopes (simplices) have $\GCD$-property.
-For example, Suter \cite{sut} observed that the fundamental alcove (certain rational simplex) of a root system has an Ehrhart quasi-polynomial with $\GCD$-property.
-The following are the examples corresponding to the root systems of type $E_6, E_7, E_8, F_4$ and $G_2$.
+It is worth noting that almost integral zonotopes are not the only examples of polytopes whose Ehrhart quasi-polynomials satisfy the $\GCD$-property.
+For instance, some interesting rational polytopes (simplices) have this property.
+For example, Suter \cite{sut} observed that the fundamental alcove (a certain rational simplex) of a root system has an Ehrhart quasi-polynomial with the $\GCD$-property.
+The following are examples corresponding to the root systems of type $E_6, E_7, E_8, F_4$ and $G_2$.